jopemachine-arvis/arvish/documents/lib.md

 #### error(error)

-Display an error or error message in Alfred.
+Display an error or error message in debugger.

 **Note:** You don't need to `.catch()` top-level promises.
 Arvish handles that for you.